jongwoo328/cloudip/README.md

 **🚨 Warning 🚨**

-This project is currently under development and supports **AWS and GCP**.
-Additional cloud providers will be supported in future updates.
+This project is currently under development, and features and options may change without notice until the official release.
+The current version supports only AWS and GCP, with additional cloud providers planned for future updates.

 ## Features